without Internet Explorer,

 This review was written for: www.leviatan-magazine.com

-You'll be hard pressed to find a more avid Bodom connoisseur than myself, and I grabbed Blooddrunk as soon as it leaked, hoping the band recovered from the generic chugfest that was "Are You Dead Yet?"
+I grabbed Blooddrunk as soon as it leaked, hoping the band recovered from the generic chugfest that was "Are You Dead Yet?"
 The first track: "Hellhounds On My Trail" gave me plenty of hope.
 The mere presence of the fabled orchestra hit within the first 10 seconds brought back waves of memories from the Hatebreeder era.
 Initial consensus was pretty good, Alexi's vocals still suck, but Janne Warman isn't underutilized like he was on the previous release, and the unconventional Slayer-esque solo is really enjoyable; a great track.

 Then comes the "single", the title track, and everything goes downhill.
 Minus the catchy opening keyboard riff that is repeated throughout the song, I find trouble remembering absolutely any part of it.
 Sad thing is, that trend continues for almost the entirety of the album.
 It just seems like the band is going through the motions, and even after THREE years the material still seems rushed.
 We all know how skilled a drummer Jaska is, but he just plods through this album doing absolutely nothing interesting.
 Hennka is barely audible, and Roope has yet to do anything worth noting since he teamed up with Alexi to create this "Dream Team" of Finnish guitar virtuosos.